 - 1) Credit risk

-- 2) Liquidity risk
+- Liquidity risk 2)

 - 3) Market risk

 The following likewise discusses the Company's objectives, policies and processes for measuring and managing the above mentioned risks.
 For more disclosures about the quantitative effects of these risks exposures, please refer to the respective notes in the financial statements.